 CART services will be provided when required by certain individuals.
 A trained captionist uses special equipment and software to instantly translate the spoken word into print, which is displayed on a computer monitor.

 Reader services may be provided for students with visual impairments or learning disabilities if warranted by the documentation.
-Readers record text, course material, and tests onto audiotape.
+A Reader is someone who reads the questions or material presented on tests/quizzes to the student with a disability who is unable to read the material on their own.
+The Reader only reads what is printed on the tests/quizzes.
 They may also accompany a student to class or read aloud to a student depending on the circumstances or individual student preferences.
 Reader services are coordinated by the Disability Services Counselor.

 Students should request individual peer tutors from the Academic Skills Center as soon as they anticipate that they need one.
+The Academic Skills Center is located in WLC Bldg Room 216.
+(919) 739-6748.
 If their disability affects their learning style or the type of tutoring they will need, they are encouraged to share this information when applying for a tutor.
 The Disability Services Counselor will assist in this process if requested.

-It is important for some student to sit in the front row and near the instructor.
+It is important for some students to sit in the front row and/or near the instructor.
 Front row seating generally limits distractions and allows opportunity for frequent eye contact with the instructor.
 This is also important for visually impaired students who may need to be near the board and for hearing impaired students who rely on lip reading or an interpreter.

 Testing in a distraction-reduced area, oral testing, and/or extended time on tests are accommodations available to students who have supporting documentation.
 Other testing modifications may be available and can be considered.

-Students who have disabilities which require classes at certain hours or need to be registered early to arrange accommodations such as taping of books or hiring interpreters can register early by contacting the Disability Services Counselor.
+Students who have disabilities which require classes at certain hours or need to be registered early to arrange accommodations such as hiring interpreters or obtaining audio books can register early by contacting the Disability Services Counselor.